kudobuzz/api-standards/README.md

 | 401 UnAuthorised | The request is missing the necessary authentication details |
 | 403 Forbidden | The request credentials does not have the permission to perform that action on the resource |
 | 422 UnProcessable Entity| The request body is well formed but contains semantical errors.
 The error response body will contain more details
-| 429 Too Many Requests | The request was not accepted because the application made code, message for the developer, message for the end-user (when appropriate), internal error code (corresponding to some specific internally determined ID), links where developers can find more info.
-For example:
+| 429 Too Many Requests | The request was not accepted because the application has exceeded the rate limit.

 ## Error handling

 Error responses can include message for the developer,an optional internal error code (corresponding to some specific internally determined ID), details for validation errors.
 For example: